turingcell/veela/README.md

 Before your pull request is merged, you must sign the [Developer Certificate of Origin](https://developercertificate.org/).
 Please visit the [DCO](https://github.com/apps/dco) for more information.
 Basically you add the `Signed-off-by: Real Name <e@mail.addr>` inside the commit message to claim all your contribution adheres the requirements inside the [DCO](https://github.com/apps/dco).

+## Donation and Transparency

+Please visit this [repository](https://github.com/turingcell/Donation-And-Transparency) for more information.

 ## Copyright and License

 Copyright (C) 2021, by the Veela Authors